michael-vitucci3/BacktestingEngine/README.md

 # BacktestingEngine

 MATLAB and Python scripts to fetch data from Coinbase, generate Brownian Motion data, and backtest an algorithm on the data.
-Start by running main.m or or following the below instructions for Python then choose what you would like to do.
+Start by running main.m or following the below instructions for Python then choose what you would like to do.
 You can test your own algorithm quickly by changing BacktestingEngine/main (MATLAB)/StratFile.m or BacktestingEngine/python_backtesting_engine/src/python_backtesting_engine/Backtesting/StratFile.py to anything you'd like.
 This is Not Financial Advice

 =======================================================================================================